Index-Time RAG vs Real-Time RAG: Choosing the Right Retrieval Strategy

 - Index documents and knowledge pages into a vector database

-- Subscribe to change events to keep that index current
+- Subscribe to change events to keep that index current — see How to Build a RAG Pipeline for Live SaaS Data for the full implementation

 - Retrieve operational data directly from source APIs at query time